 For five hours the animal continued quite free from the symptoms which follow the division of the eighth pair of nerves in rabbits.
-It had neither vomited nor been distressed with dyspnœa.
+It had neither vomited nor been distressed with dyspnæa.
 It had not eaten any thing after the nerves were divided.
 At this time the power of the trough became much weaker, so that it produced no visible effect on the muscles.
 The respiration now began to be disordered.
-In a quarter of an hour it became so difficult, that the animal appeared
+In a quarter of an hour it became so difficult, that the animal appeared to be dying.

-From my dislike to make experiments on living animals, when I had occasion to make such experiments, I frequently requested my friends to perform the operative part; but I have related none the result of which was not observed by myself. to be dying.
 It was gasping.
 Acid was put into the trough till the galvanic power became as great as at first.
 Soon after this the animal ceased to gasp, and breathed with much greater freedom.
-The galvanic process was several times discontinued and renewed, so that we repeatedly saw the gasping and extreme dyspnœa return on discontinuing, and disappear on renewing it.- The animal died in six hours after the division of the nerves.
+The galvanic process was several times discontinued and renewed, so that we repeatedly saw the gasping and extreme dyspnæa return on discontinuing, and disappear on renewing it.
+The animal died in six hours after the division of the nerves.

+^{} From my dislike to make experiments on living animals, when I had occasion to make such experiments, I frequently requested my friends to perform the operative part; but I have related none the result of which was not observed by myself.

-On opening it we found the œsophagus perfectly natural, and no food in it.
+On opening it we found the æsophagus perfectly natural, and no food in it.
 The stomach was not larger than usual.
 The food had undergone a considerable change.
 The appearance and smell of the parsley were gone.
 The smell was that of the rabbit's stomach while digestion is going on, which is peculiar.
 Both Mr. Hastings and myself, who have been much accustomed to examine the stomach of rabbits under various circumstances, thought that digestion was nearly as perfect as it would have been in the same time in a healthy rabbit.
 This rabbit had not eaten any thing for twelve hours till within three hours of the experiment; it was then very hungry, and was allowed to eat as much parsley as it chose.

 The membrane of the trachea was of its natural colour, and there was no fluid in it.
 The ramifications of the bronchia in the left lung were quite free from frothy mucus.
-There was some fluid in the right lung, though it did not appear much gorged, there was one dark spot on it.- The lungs collapsed imperfectly on opening the chest.
+There was some fluid in the right lung, though it did not appear much gorged, there was one dark spot on it.
+The lungs collapsed imperfectly on opening the chest.
 I requested Mr. Hastings to make the experiment in the following manner.